zeit/async-retry/README.md

   * `maxTimeout`: The maximum number of milliseconds between two retries.
 Default is `Infinity`.
   * `randomize`: Randomizes the timeouts by multiplying with a factor between `1` to `2`.
 Default is `false`.
   * `onRetry`: an optional `Function` that is invoked after a new retry is performed.
 It's passed the `Error` that triggered it as a parameter.
+  * `awaitOnRetry`: An optional flag to wait for `onRetry` to resolve before retrying.

 ## Authors

 - Guillermo Rauch ([@rauchg](https://twitter.com/rauchg)) - [ZEIT](https://zeit.co)